Medicare Advantage Pre-Enrollment Checklist

 Understanding what you'll pay in copayments and co-insurance is essential before selecting a Medicare Advantage plan.
 Otherwise, you could find yourself faced with unaffordable costs if you require treatment.
 When choosing a plan that fits your financial circumstances, you'll need to balance the cost of monthly premiums vs. copayments and co-insurance.

 What Benefits Does the Plan Offer?

-All Medicare Advantage plans must cover the same treatments and services as Original Medicare.
-However, most policies have additional benefits, such as vision and dental care.
+All Medicare Advantage plans must cover the same treatments and services as Original Medicare (Medicare Part A and Part B).
+Many Medicare Advantage plans may offer additional benefits, such as vision and dental care.
 Therefore, checking the Summary of Benefits is essential to understand what's included.

 The Summary of Benefits is based on the Evidence of Coverage (EOC) annual report.
 This report shows what services and treatments the insurer covered in the previous year and how much members paid for them out of pocket.
 All insurance agents selling Medicare Advantage plans must explain the Summary of Benefits to you, and it's worth checking that any services you expect to need are included.

 What Is the Plan's Rating?